tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - **takehome for me: on treatment markers including clonal expansion of more T cell clones, more newly emerging T cell clones, decline in T cell clonality all very interestingly associated with more irAEs**
 # Biomarkers for immune checkpoint inhibitor-mediated tumor response and adverse events
  - **irAE incidence does depend on tumor type, melanoma has higher frequency of skin and gastrointestinal irAEs but lower frequency of pneumonia compared to NSCLC patients, dermatitis, arthritis, and myalgia more common in melanoma patients than renal cell carcinoma patients, pneumonitis and dyspnea less common in melanoma**
+# BMI, irAE, and gene expression signatures associate with resistance to immune-checkpoint inhibition and outcomes in renal cell carcinoma
+ - irAEs associated with clinical benefit
 # Broad TCR repertoire and diverse structural solutions for recognition of an immunodominant CD8<sup>+</sup> T cell epitope
  - many distinct TCRs recognizing HLA-A2-M1 (pMHC) here, solution to specifically recognizing a relatively featureless peptide antigen
 # Cancer immunotherapy based on mutation-speciifc CD4<sup>+</sup> T cells in a patient with epithelial cancer